 With the state of the economy and the new biennium budget on the horizon, the District will remain conservative when considering any future growth from State allocations.
-The District ended the year with just over a \$2.3 million carryover balance.
-The District will have two levy renewals on the November 2013 ballot.
+The District ended the year with just over a \$3.4 million carryover balance.

-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE FISCAL YEAR ENDED JUNE 30, 2013
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE FISCAL YEAR ENDED JUNE 30, 2014